-The Remuneration Committee consists of the Chair of the Board Göran Näsholm (Chair of the Remuneration Committee) and Board member
+The Remuneration Committee consists of the Chair of the Board Göran Näsholm (Chair of the Remuneration Committee) and Board member Johan Sjö.

-Johan Sjö.
 The CEO presents reports to the Committee.
 The CEO does not report on their own remuneration.
-The Compensation Committee convened on one occasion during the 2023 financial year, during which minutes were taken.
-During the year, SEK 100,000 was paid to the Chair of the Committee.
+The Remuneration Committee convened on two occasions during the 2024 financial year, during which minutes were taken.
+During the year, remuneration of SEK 100,000 has been paid to the Chair of the Committee and SEK 50.000 to each member of the Remuneration Committee.